QUESTIONS

 What if we're not actively hiring right now?

 That is often the best time to start.
 A real recruiting function builds the pipeline before the role opens, which is half the reason fractional hiring is faster than contingency hiring when a role does open.
-Engagements include sourcing, careers page work, and bench-building during periods between active roles.
-The lower tier, Partner Lite, exists specifically for this stage.
+Partnerships include sourcing, careers page work, and bench-building during periods between active roles.
+The lower tier, exists specifically for this stage.

 How long does it take to fill a role?